 - heavy or painful periods

-- pain during sex.
+- pain during or after sex

 There is no specific, single test for PID and the doctor will rely on your symptoms and examination findings to decide if you have PID.

 Your doctor will ask you about your symptoms, including your period, any previous operations and whether you have any sexual partner who has an STI.
 Your doctor will also examine your abdomen (tummy) and, with your consent, do a vaginal (internal) examination.
 Read more about informed consent.